JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 We now have a dependency between our SQS message Worker and Review API.
 If the Review API is unavailable, the Worker will just let the message in the queue and retry when the Review API is back online.

-Let's start the Review API solution from the Lesson1 [/Prep/Review folder](../../Lesson1/Prep/Review) and run the API.
+Let's start the Review API solution from the ./Prep folder and run the API.

 Now start the Worker, create few blog posts and check SEQ: